For a summary of search tips, scroll down to “Using Our Search Feature” at the end of this page.

 Search results are not highlighted when you open a file as they are on some larger and/or commercial websites.
 To locate your search term once the file is open, hold down the Ctrl key followed by the F key (Find) to open a search box on your screen and enter your search term.
 To make pages larger, hold down the Ctrl key followed by the + key and to make pages smaller, hold down the Ctrl key followed by the – key.

-A website search that does not yield any information does not necessarily mean that GSP has no information about your family. but just that none of the collections that are currently full-text searchable on our website have the surname listed.
-Some of the collections are hand written or older and can not be read by search engines.
-An option is to search by geographic location, check indexes.
-If a name is common or can be used in sentences, for example: miles or black or buck, the results will be challenging to sift through.
+If you receive no results for your initial search, it does not necessarily mean that GSP has no information about your family, but rather that none of the collections that are currently full-text searchable on our website have the surname or search term listed.
+Some of our collections include handwritten records and some have older typefaces that are not always readable by search engines, so you may want to browse through the collections individually to look for family names.
+Another option is to search by geographic location and check indexes.
+If a name is common or can be used in sentences, for example: “black” or “miles” or “buck”, the results will be challenging to sift through.
 Take different approaches and compare results.

 The Genealogical Society of Pennsylvania, like other genealogical societies, also has programs and services in addition to our online collections.
 We also have many books in our office Research Library and collections that are not yet online.
 We can assist you with your research and guide you in your search for records about your family, particularly in Pennsylvania. https://genpa.org/research/

 - Enter search terms and click search button